How to Track Time Without Being Big Brother

 We Still Love Time Tracking

 Just because we’ve put task-based time tracking on pause to run an experiment doesn’t mean we’ve given it up forever.
 For us, the best use of time tracking involves comparing estimates to actual time spent, but aside from that, time tracking each minute isn’t the best use of our time.
 Many of our users, especially agencies, find task-based time tracking indispensable for billing clients, budgeting and time management.
 If you’re reading this, I’d encourage you to experiment and find the approach that works best for your company.
-In order to use time tracking effectively, I want to introduce a feature to Teamwork Projects that will require time to be logged on any task with an existing estimate.
+In order to manage your team time tracking effectively, I want to introduce a feature to Teamwork Projects that will require time to be logged on any task with an existing estimate.
 Creating a habit of adding estimates to tasks will give us useful data to help us understand how we’re working—and ultimately make better estimates on new features.
 That will come in time.

 Until Next Time…